 4. Chosen Insurance Coverage

 The amount of insurance coverage you choose as well as the deductible amounts you set affect what you pay in premium.
 Extensive coverage with low deductibles means higher premium costs.
+You can read more about how your deductible can affect your rate here.

 5. Credit Score